jojje/win32-loquendo/README.md

 Ruby interface to the Loquendo speech synthesis (text to speech / TTS) program.

+It also ships a command line utility `say` which allows you to get spoken text directly from the console.

 This gem only runs on Microsoft Windows as it relies both on the Win32 API as well as the DLL files used by the Loquendo distribution.
 For that reason it has been name spaced in the win32 module to make it abundantly clear which